Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 April 2025 22.31.26 UTC
+- WIB: Rabu, 9 April 2025 23.34.02 UTC
-- WITA: Rabu, 9 April 2025 23.31.26 UTC
+- WITA: Kamis, 10 April 2025 00.34.02 UTC
-- WIT: Kamis, 10 April 2025 00.31.26 UTC
+- WIT: Kamis, 10 April 2025 01.34.02 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: motivational
+Kategori: inspirational